Overhead Crane Control Systems: Push Button Pendants vs. Radio Controls

 While pendant controls were the standard for many years, radio controls have become more reliable and the price has decreased so now they’re more common on standard crane systems.
 However, the ruggedness and reliability of a pendant control continues to make it a popular choice when designing crane systems for our customers.

-At Progressive Crane, we have relationships with the leading crane control manufacturers in the industry.
+At Progressive Crane and FHS, Inc. we have relationships with the leading crane control manufacturers in the industry.
 We offer all kinds of pendant and radio controls from basic configurations, to multi-speed controls, and engineered systems with customized controls and diagnostics.

 If you’re interested in pricing out a new overhead crane system, or want to upgrade or modernize the controls on your existing overhead crane system, contact us today to speak with a crane specialist.